Tracy Akwii | December 12, 2016

 To get started with maggots, he places maize in a bucket with water for several days, either covered or open.
 Flies lay eggs in the water.
 Mr. Okee says that by the fourth day, larvae or maggots will be in the bucket, ready to feed to his chickens.

 He also raises maggots on animal dung, straight from an animal’s intestines.
-He gets the animal remains from an abattoir free of charge, and mixes them with a little animal blood.
+He gets the animal remains from an abattoir, free of charge, and mixes them with a little animal blood.
 He places the mixture in a bucket or basin, and the strong smell attracts flies.
 He says that by the third day, maggots will have developed in the bucket.
 By the fourth day, he can feed them to his chickens.

-Mr. Okee adds: “This process seems to be crazy … going to the abattoir and collecting such wastes.
-Sometimes people think you’re mad and wonder what you are going to use them for.
+Mr. Okee adds: “This process seems to be crazy … going to the abattoir and collecting such wastes, sometimes people think you’re mad and wonder what you are going to use them for.
 But I am now comfortable collecting any wastes because I know the benefits.”

 To raise termites, he cuts a eucalyptus tree into pieces.
 He says the smell of the tree attracts termites.
 He places the pieces of the tree around his home, and after just a few days he can find termites.
 The chickens freely eat the termites as they wander around his property.

 Attracting flies is a messier process, like raising maggots.
 Mr. Okee boils animal bones to get a smelly soup.
 He leaves the soup to cool for several hours in a basin or bucket.
 Flies are attracted to the soup and often get trapped.
-He uses a sieve to remove the flies and feed them to the chickens.
+He uses a sieve to remove the flies and feed the chickens.

 Mr. Okee says the insects are good for his business.
-His chickens have grown healthy and big and will fetch a good price.
+His chickens have grown healthy and big, and will fetch a good price.
 He is also saving money on feed.